 And I will be strong, even if it all goes wrong

 When I'm standing in the dark I'll still believe

 Someone's watching over me…

 Sasuke stopped dead in his tracks as he listened.
 He didn't really know the tune, but the lyrics were so… deep?
 Maybe.
 And that voice… who was it?
 Judging by the tone, whoever was singing was in pain.
-He made his way toward the music.
-However, when he got to the music room, he was too late: the room was quiet and empty.
+Without thinking, he made his way toward the music.
+However, when he got to the music room, he was already too late: the room was quiet and empty.
 He looked around, but saw no one.
 Slowly, he turned around and walked out.

 'Phew!
 That was close!'

 Sakura had heard someone walking down the hall.
 She had panicked and ran out the back door, ending her music session for the day.

 'Better head to work anyway.'